jhimson/mario-vs-luigi/README.md

 ### Premise

-Mario and Luigi had a misunderstanding and resulted into challenging each other into a fireball fight!
+Mario and Luigi have been bestfriends for a very long time until they had a serious misunderstanding and resulted into challenging each other into a fireball fight!

 ### User Story